 The data elements to be reported for particular orgUnits.
 For example, reporting ‘Number of lab Tests performed’ from a health facility which did not perform laboratory tests is not constrained by ADX.

-The disaggregation dimensions which are expected for particular .
+The disaggregation dimensions which are expected for particular data elements.

-The Value type (real or integer) expected for individual .
+The Value type (real or integer) expected for individual data elements.

-Which period types are appropriate for which .
+Which period types are appropriate for which data elements.

 The preceding is not an exhaustive list.
-Other business rules that may affect interoperability may need to be established such as bounds on data values, bounds on date ranges, relationships between different (e.g., the sum of these cannot be greater than the sum of those , etc.).
+Other business rules that may affect interoperability may need to be established such as bounds on data values, bounds on date ranges, relationships between different data elements (e.g., the sum of these data elements cannot be greater than the sum of those data elements, etc.).

 Appendices to Section 8